Yiddish and Ladino Folksongs: Are they Jewish?

 ANSWER

 Lots of people think that Verdi learnt from the Jews, but the opposite is the case!
 (See the two references below).
-In the meantime, Adio has been thoroughly "converted", and is now one of the most popular songs in the Ladino "cannon".
+In the meantime, Adio has been thoroughly "converted", and is now one of the most popular songs in the Ladino "canon".

 References: